Stable allocations in discrete exchange economies: Introduction

-Another line of attach has focused on large economies: keeping the number of goods fixed, while letting the number of agents grow large.
+Another line of attack has focused on large economies: keeping the number of goods fixed, while letting the number of agents grow large.
 See \cite{starr1969quasi} and \cite{dierker1971equilibrium}. \cite{mas1977indivisible} works in the continuum limit (and also, in fact, assumes a perfectly divisible good).
 More recently, \cite*{budish2011combinatorial} considers discrete markets and shows that existence and incentive properties are alleviated when the number of agents is large.
 See also \cite*{budish2017course} for a real-world implementation of these ideas to course bidding in business schools.

-The model of a categorical economy that we cover in Section~\ref{sec:categorical} is introduced by \citet{moulin2014cooperative}, who presents as an open question the determination of whether the core is empty. \cite*{konishi2001shapley} provide an answer in the form of a non-existence example (we revisit this example in Section~\ref{sec:categorical}).
-Our contribution is to find sufficient conditions on a categorical economy, namely dichotomous preferences for each category of good, under which the core is nonempty.
-Closer in spirit to our exercise, \cite{inoue2008indivisible} provides a discrete convexity assumption (essentially that agents' upper contour sets are convex, up to the discreteness inherent in the problem) and shows that the weak core is nonempty.
+The model of a categorical economy that we cover in Section~\ref{sec:results} is introduced by \citet{moulin2014cooperative}, who presents as an open question the determination of whether the core is empty. \cite*{konishi2001shapley} provide an answer in the form of a non-existence example (we revisit this example in Section~\ref{sec:results}).
+Our contribution is to find sufficient conditions on a categorical economy, namely dichotomous preferences for each category of good, under which the core is nonempty.\footnote{Preferences are dichotomous when an agent views each object as either acceptable or unacceptable.
+Dichotomous preferences are subsumed by lexicographic preferences.
+Notable applications are compatibility-based organ or blood exchange models \citep{roth2004kidney, han2022blood}.} Closer in spirit to our exercise, \cite{sikdar2017mechanism} provides a lexicographically separable preference assumption, for the nonempty core.
+We assume dichotomous preferences over individual items, while some studies assume dichotomous preferences over \emph{bundles} to obtain a nonempty core \citep{ergin2017dual, nicolo2019matching}.
+Dichotomous, trichotomous, and even $m$-chotomous preferences over bundles have been considered in the design of mechanisms that satisfy incentive and efficiency properties \citep{sonoda2014two, aziz2020strategyproof, manjunath2021strategy, andersson2021organizing}.